wemlaztdj/plot-challenge/README.md

 ![image](https://github.com/wemlaztdj/plot-challenge/assets/19890554/fa53776d-88d7-40d6-bb33-c6fe47718ddc)

 ### Sex Distribution
-The distribution of female versus male mice.
+This is the distribution of female versus male mice.
 This balanced distribution reduces the risk of bias.

 ![image](https://github.com/wemlaztdj/plot-challenge/assets/19890554/2e97dde7-7a77-47a6-a2f6-a22d13943b05)